babab/DisPass/manpage.rst

    Generated passphrases are 30 characters long.
 The length can be optionally changed.

-When DisPass is executed as 'gdispass' or 'dispass -g', the graphical version will be started.
+When DisPass is executed as 'gdispass' the graphical version will be started.

 Using dispass to create one or more passphrases
 -----------------------------------------------